intrinio/intrinio-realtime-node-sdk/README.md

 For another example, see the `/sample` folder.
 Make sure to substitute your own Public Access Key.

 ## Public Access Key
 You can create a Public Access Key after [creating an account](https://intrinio.com/signup).
 On your Account page, scroll down to Access Keys, click Add New Key, name it, and specify Public.
 The key will appear on your Account page, which you will need for to use the SDK.
 You will also need a subscription to a [real-time data feed](https://intrinio.com/marketplace/data/prices/realtime) for one of the providers listed below.
+You may also need to contact support to set up CORS.
+This data access pattern is not recommended for obvious security and rate limitation purposes.